<-BackHow to do bottom-up market sizing in Africa with practical tips

 Potential (%) of market you can capture

-If you were very thorough in your audience defining, you might want to assume that everyone in your audience could be a customer.
+If you were very thorough in your audience definition, you might want to assume that everyone in your audience could be a customer.
 But more likely than not, you will not be able to penetrate the entire market.
-Some of the considerations for determining the potential of your market:
+Some of the considerations for determining the potential penetration of your market:

-1. Proportion of the market the views existing solutions as sub-standard
+1. Proportion of the market that views existing solutions as sub-standard

-2. “Early adopter” attitude of market.
+2. “Early adopter” attitude of the market.
 Is it an old school or younger, more adventurous market

 Example: Remittance payment startup for foreign nationals in South Africa